ShovelCrow/bg3-inspired-hotbar/README.md

 5. Enable the module in your world settings

 ## Core Interface

+### Keybinds and Events
+- **Mouse Controls**
+  - Middle-click: Pin/unpin tooltips

+  - Right-click on passive features: Open passive features selection menu

+  - Left-click on active effects: Toggle effect on/off
+  - Right-click on active effects: Remove effect

+  - Right-click on grid container: Open context menu for that space/container

+  - Left-click on lock button: Lock/Unlock all options of the HUD
+  - Right-click on lock button: Open context menu for separate locking options

+  - Left-click on settings button: Open context menu

+  - Right-click on portrait card: Open context menu to choose between token image or character portrait

+  - Left-click on death save boxes: Increment success/failure count up to the number you chose
+  - Left-click on skull icon: Roll death saving throw
+  - Right-click on skull icon: Remove all death saving throws

 ### Main Hotbar
 The primary interface consists of a customizable grid system that persists between sessions.